scaleoutsean/awesome-solidfire/README.md

 - Hybrid Cloud and Data Fabric integrations for a multi-cloud (including on-premises Private Cloud) world.
 Supports NetApp ONTAP Select, Cloud Volumes on HCI, and major Kubernetes platforms
 - Easily and quickly onboard VM or container workloads with confidence.
 Control network and compute resources through hypervisor and container engine.
 Control storage capacity and QoS with SolidFire
 - Never buy storage, compute and software that you don't need (a norm with _shared core_ HCI clusters)
-- Probably the best HCI platform for migration of old vSphere 5.x clusters to a modern vSphere and container infrastructure
+- Probably the best HCI platform for easy migration of old vSphere clusters to a modern vSphere and container infrastructure, and keeping your options open (due to the ability to connect to external non-HCI storage, use 3rd party servers and use multiple hypervisors)
 - Netapp HCI lets you repurpose your HCI compute nodes.
 VMware to OpenStack or the other way around, for example

 ## Resources and Solutions